Cauliflower Au Gratin

 Remaining sauce added with breadcrumb and cheese topping before baking.

-Step 9: Sprinkle the remaining half of the grated cheese and bread crumbs on top, alternating between them to form layers.
+Step 9: Then pour the rest of the sauce evenly on top.
+Sprinkle the remaining cheese and bread crumbs on top, alternating between the two to form layers.

 After baking until browned.